-Minimizing HTTP requests will go a long way towards improving the performance of your applications.
+Minimizing HTTP requests will go a long way toward improving the performance of your applications.

-A low Apdex Score could be the result of applications contacting a third-party via API.
+A low Apdex Score could result from applications contacting a third-party via API.
 It could be that the API configuration may be incorrect, or there may be problems with this third-party provider.
 If this is a recurring problem for your application, you should consider other options.

 Errors can hit your Apdex Score hard, and investing in new infrastructure won’t help you.
 Instead of sinking a lot of money into new infrastructure, you may wish to examine the functioning of your applications.
-With good error monitoring, you can get a much better idea if there are bugs causing crucial processes to not finish.
+With good error monitoring, you can get a better idea if bugs are causing crucial processes not to finish.